 SEAT has had a mixed time of things in our Driver Power customer satisfaction survey.
 Over the years, the maker has never raised itself out of the bottom half of the manufacturer ranking, and it's a similar story for SEAT dealers.
 Past results have seen franchises finish rock-bottom in the survey, and the maker has consistently been the poor relation of the VW Group, especially when compared to high-flying Skoda.
 Things have improved somewhat recently, however, with SEAT itself finishing 14th out of 30 manufacturers in the 2021 Driver Power poll of best brands was more encouraging.
 However, results in 2022 saw a slip back to 17th spot, with a lowly 23rd position achieved in 2023.

 As with rivals and other members of the VW group, a new SEAT will be covered by a three-year manufacturer warranty with a 60,000-mile limit.
 This is very average for the class, and well behind the five and seven-year warranties offered by the likes of Hyundai, Toyota and Kia.
-SEAT does offer an extended warranty that you must take out when you buy the car.
+SEAT does offer an extended warranty option, however.

 In this review

 - 1SEAT Ibiza reviewThe SEAT Ibiza includes great on-board tech and still sets a high standard in the supermini class

 - 3MPG, CO2 and Running CostsThe SEAT Ibiza 1.0-litre models promise good fuel economy and reasonable CO2 emissions

 - 4Interior, design and technologySharp exterior lines carry over to the spacious interior, while the Ibiza features decent on-board tech